 The credit channel is an enhancement mechanism for traditional monetary policy transmission, not a truly independent or parallel channel.
 Discuss

-A change in the Bank of England’s repo rate would thus affect the market interest rate that commercial entities offer, so floating mortgages and other variable interest rate loans will see a change in the rate in the same direction (but not usually of the exact same magnitude) as the Bank’s change.
+A change in the Bank of England’s repo rate would thus affect the market interest rate that commercial entities offer, so floating mortgages and other variable interest rate loans will see a change in the rate in the same direction (but not usually of the exact same magnitude) as the Bank’s change, main reason why people should learn the main mistakes people make when getting a payday loan by founder’s guide.
 This would affect the economy through a Keynesian mechanism: contractionary monetary policy in the form of increased interest rates would increase the market rate, and in the short run with sticky prices would mean that the real interest rate would rise (through the Fisher effect).
 This would thus deter investment, and consumer spending on big ticket items such as cars and houses, which would then negatively affect output.
+You can also read more from here.

 The exchange rate channel occurs because contractionary monetary policy increases demand for the currency as hot money flows in to take advantage of increasing nominal interest rates.
 Obviously it could be the case that inflation is also rising, such that real interest rates are constant, but we assume ceteris paribus that this doesn’t happen.
 Increased demand for Sterling will cause the currency to appreciate and this will cheapen imports but make exports dearer for foreigners to purchase.
 Hence we would expect imports to rise and exports to fall.